 National Car Parks (“NCP”) is the UK’s leading car park service operator.

-The NCP group is headed by Park 24 in Japan, and this tax strategy applies to the entire NCP group (“the Group”).
+The NCP group is co-owned by Park 24 and the Development Bank of Japan.
+This tax strategy applies to MEIF II CP Holdings 2 Limited and its subsidiaries which make up the NCP trading group ("the Group").

 The 4 key components of our strategy are: